-Corbyn's NI visit to focus on Brexit
+'Labour would be neutral in border poll'

 A major sticking point is what arrangement will be put in place if the border cannot be solved in an overall deal.

-The two sides accept the need for a 'backstop' but differ on how it should work.
+The two sides accept the need for a 'backstop', but differ on how it should work.

-Mr Corbyn will suggest that Labour's proposal for a new comprehensive EU-UK customs union has the potential to prevent communities in Northern Ireland being divided.
+Mr Corbyn suggested that Labour's proposal for a new comprehensive EU-UK customs union has the potential to prevent communities in Northern Ireland being divided.

-The Labour leader will also argue that maintaining an open border is not just about avoiding paperwork or tariffs, but serves as a symbol of peace.
+The Labour leader also argued that maintaining an open border is not just about avoiding paperwork or tariffs.
+It also has symbolic significance, he said.

+"An open border is a symbol of peace, two communities living and working together after years of conflict, communities who no longer feel that their traditions are under threat," Mr Corbyn said.

 'Talking shop'